 The need for a foster carer can be immediate and as we grow we find we cannot get enough help in this area and are always looking for animal loving people who can be that angel that will make all the difference.

-This can often mean looking after them for up to four months while we ensure the dogs and cats go through all the correct procedures to get them ready for transportation to the UK.
+This can often mean looking after them for up to four months while we ensure the dogs go through all the correct procedures to get them ready for transportation to the UK.

 The authorities in Turkey have strict requirements governing vaccinations and testing before State Vet certification is granted allowing the export of our precious cargo.